D. B. Cooper: Hijacking

-With a crew of six and 37 passengers aboard, Flight 305 left Portland on-schedule at 2:50 pm PST.
-Shortly after takeoff, Cooper handed a note to flight attendant Florence Schaffner, sitting in the jump seat directly behind Cooper.
-Assuming the note was a lonely businessman's phone number, Schaffner dropped the note unopened into her purse.
+With a crew of six (consisting of Captain William A. Scott, First Officer William "Bill" J. Rataczak, Flight Engineer Harold E. Anderson and flight attendants Alice Hancock, Tina Mucklow and Florence Schaffner) and thirty-six passengers aboard, including Cooper, Flight 305 left Portland on-schedule at 2:50 pm PST.
+Shortly after takeoff, Cooper handed a note to flight attendant Schaffner, who was sitting in the jump seat at the rear of the airplane, directly behind Cooper.
+Assuming the note was a lonely businessman's telephone number, Schaffner dropped the note unopened into her purse.
 Cooper then leaned toward her and whispered, "Miss, you'd better look at that note.
 I have a bomb."

 Schaffner opened the note.
 In neat, all-capital letters printed with a felt-tip pen, Cooper had written, "Miss—I have a bomb in my briefcase and want you to sit by me."
-Schaffner returned the note to Cooper, sat down as Cooper requested, and quietly asked to see the bomb.
-Cooper opened his briefcase, and Schaffner saw two rows of four red cylinders she assumed was dynamite.
-Attached to the cylinders were a wire and a large, cylindrical battery.
+Schaffner returned the note to Cooper, sat down as he requested, and asked quietly to see the bomb.
+He opened his briefcase, and she saw two rows of four red cylinders, which she assumed were dynamite.
+Attached to the cylinders were a wire and a large, cylindrical battery, which resembled a bomb.

-Cooper closed the briefcase, and told Schaffner his demands.
-Schaffner wrote a note with Cooper's demands, carried the note to the cockpit, and informed the flight crew of the situation.
-Captain Scott directed Schaffner to remain in the cockpit for the remainder of the flight and take notes of events as they unfolded.
-Scott then contacted Northwest flight operations in Minnesota, and relayed the hijacker's demands: "[Cooper] requests $200,000 in a knapsack by 5:00 pm.
+Cooper closed the briefcase and told Schaffner his demands.
+She wrote a note with Cooper's demands, brought it to the cockpit and informed the flight crew of the situation.
+Captain Scott directed her to remain in the cockpit for the remainder of the flight and take notes of events as they happened.
+He then relayed to Northwest flight operations in Minnesota the hijacker's demands: "[Cooper] requests $200,000 in a knapsack by 5:00 pm.
 He wants two front parachutes, two back parachutes.
 He wants the money in negotiable American currency."
+By requesting two sets of parachutes, Cooper implied he planned to take a hostage with him, thereby discouraging authorities from supplying non-functional equipment.

-With Schaffner in the cockpit, flight attendant Tina Mucklow sat next to Cooper to act as a liaison between Cooper and the flight crew in the cockpit.
-Cooper then made additional demands - upon landing in Seattle, the fuel trucks must meet the plane and all passengers must remain seated while Mucklow brought the money aboard.
-After he had the money, said Cooper, he would release the passengers.
+With Schaffner in the cockpit, flight attendant Mucklow sat next to Cooper to act as a liaison between him and the flight crew.
+Cooper then made additional demands: upon landing at Sea-Tac, fuel trucks were to meet the plane and all passengers were to remain seated while Mucklow brought the money aboard.
+He said he would release the passengers after he had the money.
 The last items brought aboard would be the four parachutes.

-Captain William A. Scott informed Seattle–Tacoma Airport air traffic control (ATC) of the situation, and Sea-Tac ATC contacted local police and the FBI.
+Scott informed Sea–Tac air traffic control of the situation, who contacted the Seattle Police Department (SPD) and the Federal Bureau of Investigation (FBI).
 The passengers were told their arrival in Seattle would be delayed because of a "minor mechanical difficulty".
-Donald Nyrop, the president of Northwest Orient, authorized payment of the ransom and ordered all employees to cooperate with the hijacker and comply with his demands.
-For approximately two hours, Flight 305 circled Puget Sound to give Seattle police and the FBI sufficient time to assemble Cooper's ransom money and parachutes, and to mobilize emergency personnel.
+Donald Nyrop, the president of Northwest at the time, authorized payment of the ransom and ordered all employees to cooperate with the hijacker and comply with his demands.
+For approximately two hours, Flight 305 circled Puget Sound to give the SPD and the FBI sufficient time to assemble Cooper's ransom money and parachutes, and to mobilize emergency personnel.